domschl/python-dwd-forecast/README.md

 ## Notes

 Downloaded data is automatically cached to prevent unnecessary load on the DWD servers.
-Station-ID lists are cached for 30 days, and weather forecast data ist cached for 1 hour before the next download is initiated.
+Station-ID lists are cached for 1 day, and weather forecast data ist cached for 1 hour before the next download is initiated.

 ## References